aio-libs/aiodns/README.rst

 API
 ===

-The API is pretty simple, three functions are provided in the ``DNSResolver`` class:
+The API is pretty simple, four functions are provided in the ``DNSResolver`` class:

 * ``query(host, type)``: Do a DNS resolution of the given type for the given hostname.
 It returns an instance of ``asyncio.Future``.
 The actual result of the DNS query is taken directly from pycares.